-PreReqs: You already have a Recast Enterprise Management Server Setup and working in your environment.
-For assistance with that, look to this Post.
+PreReqs: You already have a Recast Management Server Setup and working in your environment.
+For assistance with that, learn more here.
 You’ll need to Export the Self-Signed Certificate from the Recast Server**

 ** If you’re using PKI, and have your PKI infracture already setup and pushed your certs to the Untrusted domain machienes or imported them on the workgroup machines, that will save you a bunch of time, and you can skip importing the self-signed cert that is about to be covered:

 To Export the Self-Signed Cert, open MMC with the Certificate Snap-in, then export the Cert: